neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/brainglobe.md

 <!-- Description -->
 The [BrainGlobe `brainrender` tool](https://brainglobe.info/documentation/brainrender/index.html) is widely used to visualise brain data in a common coordinate space defined by a "brain atlas" (We refer to this data as "atlas-registered" data).
 However, `brainrender` is inaccessible to people without programming skills.
 The [`brainrender-napari` tool](https://brainglobe.info/tutorials/visualise-atlas-napari.html) aims to make `brainrender` functionality available to more people through a plugin for the popular open-source graphical image viewer [napari](https://napari.org/stable/).

 Although `brainrender` and `brainrender-napari` share some functionality, some publicly available atlas-registered data is not yet available in `brainrender-napari`.
-This includes data about brain connectivity, which allows researchers to align their own data with the "wiring diagram" of the brain.
-In this project, we would implement code to allow users to visualise [publicly available atlas-registered data from mouse and fish brains](https://github.com/brainglobe/brainrender/blob/main/README.md) in `brainrender-napari`
+In this project, we would implement code to allow users to visualise publicly available atlas-registered data from mouse and fish brains in `brainrender-napari`

 **Deliverables**
 <!-- Goals, or expected status after Community Bonding Period, Start of Coding, End of Coding.
 Stretch goals? -->